 Operators and functions available to end-users

 The first section lists functions and operators that are typically familiar, each with a quick description and example.
-The subsequent section lists special functions that require additional explanations.
+The subsequent section lists special functions and operators that require additional explanations.

 Symbol Description Example